joelouthan/Theologicus/src/genesis/genesis10.md

 We are not born into this family by the blood of our ancestors but born again into this family by the blood of the Lamb and our testimony.

->John 1:12-13 (CSB) But to all who did receive him, he gave them the right to be children of God, to those who believe in his name, who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.
+>John 1:12-13 But to all who did receive him, he gave them the right to be children of God, to those who believe in his name, who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.

 My grandfather left his wife and kids to be with another woman.
 Came back home, stricken with prostate cancer and died in his 40s.